harishasan001/DataSciPortfolio/README.md

 ## [📔 Can we use meeting notes to identify the best clients?](https://github.com/harishasan001/data-sci-portfolio/blob/main/Meeting%20Notes%20Project%20_%20Haris%20Hasan.pdf)
 #### Data Analysis, Sentiment Analysis, Opinion Mining
+##### Languages/tools used: MS Azure, Excel, R

+The goal was to consider what kind of insights we can get from meeting notes between the business and clients.
+It was important for us to figure out what kinds of words could suggest high sales potential.

-Here we manually went through 800 comments from meeting notes over about 8 weeks, where each comment was rated on a scale of 1-5 in 5 different categories (with one of the categories just being a confidence rating)
+We manually went through 800 comments from meeting notes over about 8 weeks, rating them in 5 different categories

-Then, we used Microsoft Azure to look consider the sentiment analysis and key phrases, and compare the results with what we found in our manual analysis.
+Then, we used Microsoft Azure to consider the sentiment analysis and key phrases, and compare the results with what we found in our manual analysis.
-Azure’s analysis tended to have more positive and negative sentiments, whereas in our manual analysis we gave more mixed sentiments.
-Also, we found that Azure identified more key phrases that we did not identify in our analysis, but some of these words may or may not be useful depending on the context that they are used in the comment.

 Finally, we used the sales data to determine the correlation between the sales and dimension scores, and found the correlation coefficient for each of the five categories to reach our conclusions.